-Air fryer red potatoes with dill and garlic are the best side dish with any dinner.
+Air fryer red potatoes with dill, garlic, and onions are the best side dish with any dinner.
 Inexpensive yet full of flavor, you’ve got to try these tonight.

 - The key is to slice your pieces so they are all a similar size.